2 questions have been answered below, why not ask your own?

 As previously stated, claims for personal injury compensation that are pursued on a conditional fee agreement basis are not risk free.
 Despite the best efforts of your solicitor to properly evaluate your claim, there is always a risk that the claim could fail – even in what seems a watertight matter.
 Therefore, your solicitor will take steps to protect you and them from the risks of losing and paying costs and take out legal expenses insurance to limit your exposure.

 Many people are already covered for certain legal expenses by an existing insurance policy that they already have.
 This could be legal expenses cover on an existing home or car insurance policy.
 This is known as ‘before the event’ insurance (BTE).
 Therefore, when instructing your solicitor, you will be asked to check your existing insurance policies to see if you are covered.
-If not, your solicitor will then arrange cover for you.
+If you do have cover, it is wise to use it rather than seek alternative ATE cover as you cannot recover the cost of an ATE insurance policy if you win your claim – although you’ll not pay for it should your claim fail.

 If you are not already covered under an existing policy, your personal injury compensation solicitor will organise ‘after the event insurance’ for you.
 This is likely to be referred to as ‘ATE insurance’.
 Put simply ATE insurance is a policy which is taken out after legal proceedings have either commenced or will be commence.
 The ATE covers losses which may be incurred as a result of the legal dispute or claim.